 The sixty six books of the Bible form the Word of God, the complete revelation of God to man, which is inspired and infallible, and is our final authority in all matters of faith and practice.
-The integrity of the Scriptures has been providentially and miraculously preserved in the Masoretic text of the Old Testament and the Received Text of the New Testament.

 There is one true and living God who is eternally self existent, personal spirit in nature, infinite in power, wisdom, holiness and love, all powerful, all knowing, everywhere present, unchangeable, triunein being and revealed to us through the Scriptures as Father, Son and Holy Spirit.

 The Lord Jesus

 Christ Jesus of Nazareth, as revealed in the Scriptures, is God the Son, the second person of the Godhead, one with the Father, equal in power and glory, the Saviour of mankind, the promised Messiah and Christ, the personal revelation of God to man, conceived by the Holy Spirit and born of the virgin Mary, the perfectly united and sinless embodiment of divinity and humanity, who in his death, burial and resurrection became the Lamb of God, the perfect sacrifice offered for the sins of the world, who presently intercedes for believers and who will come again in glory to judge and reign over all the earth.

 The universe was created by God out of nothing through his Word in six literal days for his honour, glory and pleasure, as recorded in Genesis and authenticated by Jesus Christ in the New Testament.
 We reject the notion of evolution and affirms that all forms of life on earth were created by God to self perpetuate “after their kind”.